 The growth of international commerce has necessitated the creation of efficient methods of resolution of disputes.
-In some situations, securing an award or a final judgment from the courts may only be a battle half-won.
+In some situations, securing an award or a final judgement from the courts may only be a battle half-won.

-In India, judgments from foreign countries may be recognized based on bilateral, multilateral treaties, conventions or other International Instruments.
-Although India is not a party to the Convention on the Recognition and Enforcement of Foreign Judgments in Civil and Commercial Matters, it has executed bilateral treaties with various nations in relation to reciprocity in the enforcement of judgments and decrees.
-The position of enforceability of foreign judgments in India is crystal clear.
-The Civil Procedure Code, 1908 (hereafter referred as 'CPC') deals with recognition and enforcement of foreign judgments and decrees in India under Section 44-A, read with Section 13 of the CPC.
+In India, judgement from foreign countries may be recognized based on bilateral, multilateral treaties, conventions, or other International Instruments.
+Although India is not a party to the Convention on the Recognition and Enforcement of Foreign judgement in civil and commercial matters, it has executed bilateral treaties with various nations about reciprocity in enforcing judgement and decrees.
+The Civil Procedure Code, 1908 (hereafter referred to as 'CPC') deals with recognizing and enforcing foreign judgement and decrees in India under Section 44-A, read with Section 13 of the CPC.

-A foreign judgment from any reciprocating territory can be directly enforced just like a domestic judgment.
-On the other side, the enforcement of Arbitral Awards is governed both by the Arbitration and Conciliation Act, 1996 and the CPC.
-The provisions as laid down under Sections 13, 14, 44-A of the CPC, bring out an efficient mechanism to enforce foreign judgments.
+A foreign judgement from any reciprocating territory can be directly enforced, just like a domestic judgement.
+On the other hand, the enforcement of Arbitration Awards is governed both by the Arbitration and Conciliation Act, 1996, and the CPC.
+The provisions laid down under Sections 13, 14, and 44-A of the CPC provide an efficient mechanism for enforcing foreign judgement.